 NordVPN offers the best protection for your internet use while in Iran.
-The provider’s connection speeds, the fastest I’ve ever seen, make streaming and gaming content run smoothly while inside Iran.
+The provider’s top 10 connection speeds make streaming and gaming content run smoothly while inside Iran.
 (Depending on your usual ISP-provided speeds.)

 Records of your VPN-protected activities will never be available for scrutiny, as there aren’t any records at all.
 The Panamanian VPN provider keeps no logs connected to your online antics.